 All properties are sold as is.
 Be an informed bidder.
 Prospective purchasers are urged to examine the title, location and desirability of the properties available to their own satisfaction prior to the sale.
 The County makes no guarantee, expressed or implied, relative to the title, location or condition of the properties for sale.
 In addition, the County assumes no responsibility, implied or otherwise, that the properties are in compliance with zoning ordinances, mining and reclamation regulations, conform to building codes and permits and/or any other applicable regulations or permits.
 No government entity is liable for damages sustained to property purchased at public auction, including from the time of the sale until the recordation of the tax deed to the purchaser.
-All sales are final.
+Any personal property, such as mobile homes without permanent foundation or equipment on the property, is not part of the sale.
+ALL SALES ARE FINAL.